whatheheckisthis/Intent-to-Auditable-Trust-Object/README.md

 * No claims of correctness, performance, or security are made **outside** what is explicitly derived or demonstrated within this folder.
 * Architectural conclusions referenced elsewhere in the repository **must trace back** to a notebook or markdown artifact in this directory.
-* Where formal proofs (e.g. Isabelle/HOL) assume idealized models, corresponding notebooks document **real-world deviations** (latency, arithmetic domain, noise, scheduling effects).
+* Where formal proofs (e.g., Isabelle/HOL) assume idealized models, corresponding notebooks document **real-world deviations** (latency, arithmetic domain, noise, scheduling effects).